 COVID-19: Important information for visitors to our prisons

-Domestic visits are an important tool to prisoners in maintaining ties and relationship with their loved ones and DCS are working to develop a road map to resume face-to-face domestic visits.
+Domestic visits are an important tool to prisoners in maintaining ties and relationship with their loved ones.

 The health and safety of our staff, prisoners, families, and the community remain our top priority.

 We will continue to monitor the COVID-19 situation and provide updates when available.

 This applies to all visitors and contractors engaging in work or duties at a prison, including if their attendance is incidental or occasional.

 Contractor means any person engaging in work or performing duties at a prison; including –